13 August 2024

 You’ve recently been awarded a NIHR Senior Clinical and Practitioner Research Award, can you explain a bit about this?

 I am delighted to be awarded this award.
 The Senior Clinical and Practitioner Research Award is a new NIHR award aimed at senior clinicians and practitioners who have previously obtained a PhD/MD.
 The award will give the individual between 20% and 50% of protected time from their current roles to engage in research activities.
-It is a personalised award that allows you to tailor a research program to fit your development needs.
+It is a personalised award that allows you to tailor a research programme to fit your development needs.
 For example, I will be working with a European research group to better understand the disease course of children with chronic kidney disease as well as undertaking some additional academic training on statistical modelling.

 What do you enjoy most about your role?